Mount Washington College: Academics

 The location of the Manchester campus, among the Sundial Center of Commerce & Education, enabled students to have exposure to local businesses and potential internships not available in other locations and in other small colleges.
 The college incorporated a unique advisory program to ensure that students choose appropriate fields of study based on their specific strengths.

 Mount Washington College also had what was known as the "Mount Washington Commitment", an innovative program that allowed prospective students to attend the college in their selected field without any tuition obligation.
 When the introductory period was over, students had the option to continue their studies or drop out without having to pay for classes.

 Academically, Mount Washington maintained a relatively low student-faculty ratio for a college.
 The school encouraged students to continue their education to improve their professions.
 Student life incorporated various student organizations.
 The urban setting provided numerous opportunities for student life and professional opportunities.

 The eight-week semester of many courses was popular amongst the students at the college, allowing for flexibility and solid career skill foundation.

 The college offered multiple scholarships and financial aid, as well as federal work study programs that helped students pay for tuition and fees.

 The college had resources for students with disabilities and had a good success rate for students with learning disabilities.
 In 2000 the college began offering information technology programs, and was recognized as a Microsoft Authorized Academic Training Program Institution.

-The K.W.G.
-Memorial Library was an innovative media center that offered resources in digital format.
-The library was accessible via online accounts for students and had content-specific categories available for research.
-Academic support services were provided to a student via that center.

-Community

-The college was involved in various charities and non-profits across the state.
-Mount Washington College provided school supplies to needy students.
-The school also partnered with Southern New Hampshire University to assist with providing food to needy populations in the state.